 Alyeska Resort

-We stopped that evening at the Alyeska Ski Resort in the town of Girdwood southeast of Anchorage for the evening.
-This is a beautiful resort and had the nicest accommodations of any stop on the trip.
-We headed to town for diner before heading back and up the tram to the top of the mountain.
+We stopped that evening at the Alyeska Ski Resort in the town of Girdwood, southeast of Anchorage, for the evening.
+This is a beautiful resort with the most excellent accommodations of any stop on the trip.
+We headed to town for dinner before heading back up the tram to the top of the mountain.

 The view shows the tidal basin that runs south of Anchorage called Turnaround Arm.
 This area got its name in the elusive search for the Northwest Passage.
 Periodically a tidal bore wave appears when conditions are right and surfers flock to ride the never-ending wave.

 I finally got a good hot tub soak at the ski resort!
-After a good night’s sleep and a leisurely breakfast, we loaded up again the next morning for the final leg to Denali.
+After a good night’s sleep and a leisurely breakfast, we loaded up again the following day for the final leg to Denali.

-In Anchorage, we went through Lake Hood Seaplane base – home to over 700 seaplanes which are so important for getting around in Alaska.
-From there we headed to the town of Wasilla to get some lunch and then made our first stop to see an Iditarod dog kennel.
+In Anchorage, we went through Lake Hood Seaplane base – home to over 700 seaplanes that are important for getting around in Alaska.
+From there, we headed to the town of Wasilla to get some lunch and then made our first stop to see an Iditarod dog kennel.

 Happy Trails Kennels

-This kennel is owned by four-time Iditarod Champion Martin Buser and has been in operation since 1982.
-As I learned over the time we spent on our land tour – the Iditarod is a very big deal in Alaska and taken very seriously.
-Martin was no exception and his enthusiasm for the sport – and mainly the dogs – was touching for sure for this dog lover!
+Four-time Iditarod Champion Martin Buser owns and has operated this kennel since 1982.
+As I learned over the time we spent on our land tour – the Iditarod is a very big deal in Alaska and is taken very seriously.
+Martin was no exception, and his enthusiasm for the sport – mainly the dogs – was touching for this dog lover!

-We got to meet the dogs and watch Martin exercise them using an ATV.
+We met the dogs and watched Martin exercise them using an ATV.
 And no – the dogs are not pulling the ATV!
-They use this technique as well as open runs to exercise the dogs when snow is not on the ground.
-It was noted that the dogs need at least 2 hours of hard exercise during the summer months to stay in shape.
+They use this technique and open runs to exercise the dogs when snow is not on the ground.
+It was noted that the dogs need at least 2 hours of strenuous exercise during the summer months to stay in shape.

-At the end of the tour, they brought in a litter of puppies only a couple of weeks old.
-Their eyes had just opened and were still getting used to being alive much less man-handled by a bunch of tourists.
-But this too is good for the dogs to get them used to being handled and around people.
+At the end of the tour, they brought in a litter of puppies only a few weeks old.
+Their eyes had just opened, and they were still getting used to being alive, much less manhandled by many tourists.
+But this, too, is good for the dogs to get them used to being handled and around people.
 I was taken by how friendly and loving these dogs were.
-It was no surprise however when you saw how devoted these handlers were to their dogs and the stories of how much they sacrifice to do what they so passionately care about.
+It was no surprise, however, when you saw how devoted these handlers were to their dogs and the stories of how much they sacrificed to do what they so passionately cared about.

 After that, we loaded back up and headed north to our lodge for the next two nights.
 We stayed at the Denali Village Lodge near the park entrance.
-It was a nice resort with a picturesque main lodge, very expensive dining (like pretty much everywhere else), and a lot of places to rid yourself of cumbersome wads of cash.
+It was a nice resort with a picturesque main lodge, costly dining (like everywhere else), and many places to rid yourself of cumbersome cash.

 Yanert Glacier by Helicopter

-It was noted how we did not get to do our planned excursion in Skagway.
+It was noted that we did not get to do our planned excursion in Skagway.
 So we opted instead to take a helicopter ride to a nearby glacier!
-The plan was to ride about 25 minutes out and land on the very large Yanert Glacier just east of Denali National Park.
+The plan was to ride for about 25Β minutes and land on the immense Yanert Glacier just east of Denali National Park.

-After putting some glacier boots on we loaded up with our pilot and one other passenger and headed easterly to the mountain range which held the glacier.
+After putting some glacier boots on, we loaded up with our pilot and another passenger and headed easterly to the mountain range that held the glacier.
 The ride initially was over wooded areas before accessing the more monitions areas.
 We eventually landed and surveyed the alien landscape.

-After 15 minutes or so we got back in for the Long ride down the glacier.
-At one point there was no more ice and just a large flat river bed with meandering streams now that the main snowmelt is over.
+After 15 minutes or so, we got back in for the Long ride down the glacier.
+At one point, there was no more ice and just a large flat river bed with meandering streams now that the main snowmelt was over.

-The whole trip was ever in the blink of an eye but the memories will hopefully remain for a while longer.
-We got back to the lodge around 9:30 PM in time for a late dinner.
+The whole trip was ever in the blink of an eye, but the memories will hopefully remain longer.
+We returned to the lodge around 9:30 PM for a late dinner.

 Denali National Park Tour

-The next morning was an early one.
-We met at the lodge and packed on to a modified school bus that would take us on a 53-mile trek into the park.
-We picked up some other passengers at another resort and headed into the park.
+The following day was an early one.
+We met at the lodge and packed onto a modified school bus for a 53-mile trek into the park.
+We picked up other passengers at another resort and headed into the park.
 Our guide was also our bus driver and seemed to have a head full of knowledge about the park.
 He urged us to look for wildlife and call it out so we could stop and observe.
-He had a camera hooked up to TV monitors in the bus – a recreation of the days when the guide would set up spotting scopes to let their passengers get a good look.
+He had a camera hooked up to TVΒ monitors in the bus – a recreation of the days when the guide would set up spotting scopes to let their passengers get a good look.
 And yes – you could buy a copy of the video feed!

 We got our money’s worth and more with. a double helping of great weather (just like in Glacier Bay) and wildlife.
-Before we were barely in the park we saw a cow Moose with a 2-week old calf foraging around the building areas.
-Along the way, we saw many Dall sheep, several groups of Caribou, and at the end two Snow White Grizzly Bears foraging the dried river banks for their favorite foods after a long winter’s hibernation.
+Before we were barely in the park, we saw a cow Moose with a 2-week-old calf foraging around the building areas.
+Along the way, we saw many Dall sheep, several groups of Caribou, and, in the end, two Snow White Grizzly Bears foraging the dried river banks for their favorite foods after a long winter’s hibernation.

 The ride took us over some spectacular scenery.
-At one point named Poloychrome trail, the road became very steep with sheer rocky sides.
-Several of the passengers were having an obvious problem but were troopers and hung on tight.
+At one point, named Polychrome trail, the road became steep with sheer rocky sides.
+Several passengers had an obvious problem but were troopers and hung on tight.
 We made several stops to get photo ops and a chance to stretch our legs and look around.
 Even the box lunch we got was pretty good!

 We finally reached our goal at mile 53 – the Tolkat River and visitor’s center.
-At this point, we starched our legs for a while and then piled back in and went the same way out!
-As we neared a river we passed earlier we got reports of a sighting of two Grizzly bears nest one of the ranger’s cabins.
-Of the big five (Moose, Caribou, Bear, Sheep, and Wolves) we scored 4 out of 5!
+At this point, we starched our legs, piled back in, and went the same way out!
+As we neared a river we had passed earlier, we got reports of a sighting of two Grizzly bears nesting in one of the ranger’s cabins.
+Of the big fiveΒ (Moose, Caribou, Bear, Sheep, and Wolves), we scoredΒ 4 out of 5!

 Train Ride South

-We have lunch on the way down – very nice and super nice scenery as we ate.
-Before long we had arrived at our distentions and got back on the bus for a several-hour ride to Anchorage.
-We were headed for the Hilton for several hours of rest before heading to the airport to catch the redeye back home.
+We had lunch on the way down – very nice and super nice scenery as we ate.
+Before long, we had arrived at our destination and got back on the bus for a several-hour ride to Anchorage.
+We were headed for the Hilton for several hours of rest before heading to the airport to catch the red-eye back home.

 Back to Anchorage and then red-eye back home through Seattle.
-A most excellent trip!
+It was a most excellent trip!